Counselling and Integrative Therapy Belfast

 Counselling is about change.
 Remember you are in control of your sessions therefore, you can choose what you wish to bring into the room.

-This will involve the exploration of issues you wish you focus on using a combination of the different approaches.
+This will involve the exploration of issues you wish to focus on using a combination of the different approaches.

-Most counselling sessions tend to be around 6-8 sessions however, at Fit for Life as your sessions are tailored to individual needs, some clients may require more.
-Your counsellor will check-in and review this with you and there is also an option to book review sessions in the future.
+Most counselling sessions tend to be around 6-8 sessions however, at Fit for Life NI your sessions are tailored to individual needs, some clients may require more.
+Your counsellor will check in and review this with you and there is also an option to book review sessions in the future.